akshitt/rasa/data/nlu/alkem.md

 - Whom can I target to sell the [Nervmax SR](ProductBrand)
 - Who are Target Customers of [Nervmax SR](ProductBrand)
 - Who can be targeted to sell [Oxum](ProductBrand)
+- target costumers
+- who can be sold this
+- who can be its target constumers

 ## intent:ProductBrandUSPsDescription
 - How does [Gemcal Plus](ProductBrand) benefits